backstage/backstage/plugins/notifications-backend/README.md

 the signals plugin (`@backstage/plugin-signals-node`, `@backstage/plugin-signals-backend`, and
 `@backstage/plugin-signals`).

+## Enabling default web notifications

+To be able to see notifications in the Backstage UI, you must install `@backstage/plugin-notifications-backend-module-web`.
+This is not necessary, but it is recommended to have a way to show notifications to users.

 ## Extending Notifications

 The notifications can be extended with `NotificationProcessor`.
 These processors allow to decorate notifications